-- Changing the Patient Simulator batteries
+- Changing the Patient Simulator batteries.

-- Replacing the pneumothorax bladders, chest-rise bladders, lung bladders.
-IQ modules and chest drain modules
+- Replacing the Pneumothorax Bladders, Chest Rise Bladders, Lung Bladders, IO Modules and Chest Drain Modules.

-- Replacing the Torso Skin
+- Replacing the Torso Skin.

-- Performing a general inspection
+- Performing a general inspection.

-- Removing WLAN adapter
+- Removing WLAN adapter.

-To Open the Torso Skin
+To open the Torso Skin

-1 Unzip the zippers on the Patient Simulator's left shoulder and torso.
+1 Unzip the zippers on the Patient Simulator's left shoulder and torso

-2 Remove the genitalia pad and release the skin flap from the pelvis.
+2 Remove the Genitalia Module and release the skin flap from the pelvis.